ajbouh/substrate/experiments/timeline-benchmark/README.md

 produces three numbers: (1) total number of correct entries, (2) entries missed in `test.txt`, and (3) excess entries that LLM produced.

-Currently test.txt has three entries with a duplicate. and expected.txt has two. the order is not sorted.
+Currently test.txt has three entries that are duplicate. and expected.txt has two. the order is not sorted.
 Some LLM may produce a date as "Undated" or "1960's", In any case, we want to check all possibilities so we do NxM comparison at this moment.

+At the end of NxM judgements, the program produces a line that looks like this:

+   `total = 20, hit = 29, missed = 0`

+This means that there are 20 entries in the "expected" file, and they are 29 entries in the "test" file that have the equivalent entry in "expected".
+Because there are duplicates that "may" be considered equivalent, the hit in this case can be more than `total`.
+The `missed` value shows how many of  `expected` entries are not hit at all by the "test" entries.

+## A test file with some amgibious entries.

+`ambigious.txt has some overlapping concepts in it.
+As above, run an LLM in the server mode:

+    # ./llava-v1.5-7b-q4.llamafile -m mixtral-8x7b-instruct-v0.1.Q5_K_M.gguf

+and then run:

+    # node benchmark.js ambigious.txt ambigious.txt

+so that the "test" and "expected" files are the same.
+An expectation is to get "hit" somewhere between 20-26, and hit should be an even number.

+## A less ambigious test

+`less-ambigious.txt` has fewer entries than `amgibious.txt`.
+If you run:

+    # node benchmark.js less-ambigious.txt less-ambigious.txt

+In this case, the expection is that only the diagonal pairs in the NxN matrix (where N=11)are "yes" as they are the same, and everything else is "no".
+So the expected output is:

+    `total = 11, hit = 11, missed = 0`

+For my trials, mixtral-8x7b-instruct-v0.1.Q5_K_M.gguf gives some wrong answers.